MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-We used conda to manage our dependencies in the project and made a separate conda environment to run the code in.
-The list of dependencies was auto-generated using pipreqs which ensures to only keep the packages that are actually used in the code in the requirements.txt file.
-A complete copy of the environment can be built by running:
+We used Conda to manage our dependencies in the project, creating a dedicated Conda environment to ensure consistency and reproducibility.
+The list of dependencies was auto-generated using pipreqs, which ensures that only the packages explicitly used in the code are included in the requirements.txt file.
+A new team member can recreate the exact environment by following these steps:

-1. conda env create -f environment.yml
+1. Run 'conda env create -f environment.yml' to create the environment
-2. conda activate ml_ops
+2. Activate the environment using 'conda activate ml_ops'
-3. pip install -e .
+3. Install the project dependencies locally with 'pip install -e .'

+These steps ensure that the environment mirrors the original setup, allowing seamless collaboration and project execution.

 ### Question 5